 Brief Reports and Opinion: Opinion on scientific, educational, or policy issues, as well as early reports of clinical or survey studies.Discussion: Remark on work published in the Journal and participate in discussion with the authors.
 Authors of the original work will usually be invited to respond to these comments before publication.

-Tumor Board Report: An in-depth discussion of a rare, difficult, or illuminating/instructive case.
-The Tumor Board presentation of the case should present a multi-disciplinary approach to the differential diagnosis, pathology (including molecular pathology), diagnostic testing and management, including a discussion of the decision-making regarding treatments and outcomes.
+Tumor Board Report: Tumor board reports are not case reports, but rather in-depth discussions of rare, difficult, or illuminating oncology conditions which should mirror the style of a clinical tumor board discussion.
+Manuscripts should be arranged according to the following sections: Clinical Presentation, Differential Diagnosis, Pathology, Options for Management (including possible roles for chemotherapy, radiation therapy, and surgery), Role of Targeted Therapy or Molecular Diagnostics, and Areas of Uncertainty.
+While Tumor Board Reports should incorporate exemplar cases, the emphasis should be on the authors' decision-making process regarding treatments and outcomes.
 Tumor board cases will have a maximum length of 2000 words, and are limited to 6 tables and/or figures and 10 references.
-A brief description of the case (limited to 150 words) is required.Authors who wish to prepare a Tumor Board Report must submit a pre-submission proposal to the Managing Editor (email@example.com).
+A brief description of the case (limited to 150 words) is required.Authors who wish to prepare a Tumor Board Report must submit a pre-submission proposal to the Managing Editor (firstname.lastname@example.org).
 The proposal should include:

 - Presentation: Brief 1-2 sentence summary of the case

 - Key questions before the tumor board: treatment selection, differential diagnosis, molecular pathology

 - Discussion: particularly instructive, illuminating, or difficult aspects of the case